-- If you will be making a presentation at Parliament, please be aware that we will have available a PC data projector (sometimes called a "beamer") that you can use with your laptop. - If you don't have or don't wish to bring your laptop, there is also a Windows XP laptop available (for use by presenters only).
-In this case you should format your presentation in either Microsoft Office 2003 Word or PowerPoint or PDF, and bring it on diskette, CD, or USB thumb drive. - Check with your local ISP or e-mail provider to find out if they support a web browser interface for e-mail.
-If so, you can use any public PC to access your mail. - If you want to bring your own laptop, please note that laptops typically include power converters in their power supplies, so you only need a plug/outlet adapter.
+• If you will be making a presentation at Parliament, please be aware that we will have available a PC data projector (sometimes called a "beamer") that you maybe able to use with your laptop.
+Contact secretary@associatedclanmacleodsocieties.org if you have questions.

+- If you don't have or don't wish to bring your laptop, there is also a Windows 10 laptop available (for use by presenters only).
+In this case you should format your presentation as a PDF file, and bring it on a USB thumb drive. - Many people these days read their email on their mobile phone.
+If you can't do this, check with your local ISP or e-mail provider to find out if they support a web browser interface for e-mail.
+If so, you can use any public PC to access your email. - If you want to bring your own laptop, please note that laptops typically include power converters in their power supplies, so you only need a plug/outlet adapter.
 (See notes in the 3.1.1 Electricity section, above.) - UK analogue cables (for phones or laptop modems) require little plastic adaptors in order for UK telephone lines to be plugged into your non-UK laptop.
-These are usually offered in multi-national adaptor kits or individually at technology stores. - It is possible to charge your mobile phone using a charging cable that plugs into the USB port on your laptop, rather than buying a separate UK adaptor or charger for your phone.
-These are universal, very lightweight cables that are stocked at your local phone shop or electronics store.
+These are